ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Admitted Methods {#ssec-admitted-methods}

-{{tab-methods}} summarizes the CoAP methods admitted to access different resources at the Group Manager, for (non-)members of a group with group name GROUPNAME, and considering different roles.
+{{tab-methods}} summarizes the CoAP methods that are admitted for accessing different resources at the Group Manager, for (non-)members of a group with group name GROUPNAME, and considering different roles.
 The last two rows of the table apply to a node with node name NODENAME.

 The table uses the following abbreviations.